Welcome, Guest. Please login or register.

 Decimus Caelius Balbinus was elected along with Pupienus to end the reign of the brutal thug Maximinus.
 A military stalemate ensued, until Maximinus was murdered by his own troops.
 However, the general population and more importantly the Praetorian guard held little respect for the two ex-senators and they were murdered after a reign of 99 days.

 SH30338.
-Orichalcum sestertius, RIC IV 19, BMCRE VI 34, Cohen 24 (12 fr.), Choice EF, weight 15.593 g, maximum diameter 30.2 mm, die axis 0o, Rome mint, obverse IMP CAES D CAEL BALBINVS AVG, laureate, draped and cuirassed bust right from front; reverse PROVIDENTIA DEORVM S C, Providentia standing half left, wand downwards in right, cornucopia in left, globe at feet left; flan crack, otherwise perfect!; scarce; SOLD
+Orichalcum sestertius, RIC IV 19, BMCRE VI 34, Cohen V 24 (12 fr.), Hunter III 19, SRCV III 8499, Choice EF, flan crack, otherwise perfect!, weight 15.593 g, maximum diameter 30.2 mm, die axis 0o, Rome mint, 22 Apr - 29 Jul 238 A.D.; obverse IMP CAES D CAEL BALBINVS AVG, laureate, draped, and cuirassed bust right, from the front; reverse PROVIDENTIA DEORVM (to the foresight of the gods), Providentia standing half left, head left, wand downward over globe at feet in right hand, cornucopia in left hand, S - C (senatus consulto) flanking low across field; scarce; SOLD

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES